dhaiduk/r3f-portal/README.md

 ###  To Get up and running locally

 ```
+yarn install (preferred to npm install)
 npm run build
 ```
 Then:  Serve the build folder over https with your preferred tool.

 ... or you can use zapworks handy tool 'zapworks serve --lan' on the build folder.
 To do that, run ```npm run serve``` then access https://192.168.1.64:8080 on your phone, or scan the handy QR code it produces.

+### Different Portals:
+For tdebugging, two portals were used.
+To change to the 'bad quality' portal, add portal=a to the url like: https://192.168.1.64:8080/?onscreen=y&portal=a
+This will make it easy to swap models and better testing of measurements.

 ### TODO:
 - Publish to URL:  Is it possible to publish (the build folder here) to a whitelist destination URL ?
 That would be very useful to know if Android/ iOs status outside of local server.
 - Video green screen removal
 - iPhone iOs server/https issue
-- Better World Tracking
+- Better World Tracking (bug fix required)

-### Then....
-- Setup correct audio and animations timings for doors and buttons when assets ready, it's done in the GLB files themselves.